 We are committed to the health and safety of our customers.
 Bikes and scooters are still a great way to get around town, and get some exercise while we are isolating at home.
 They are also a great way for local businesses to adapt to these rapidly changing times.

-RideKC Bike and Scooter is mission-driven, nonprofit organization and we are here for our community with three new support services:
+RideKC Bike and Scooter is mission-driven, nonprofit organization and we are here for our community with two new support services:

-2. Use RideKC Bike and Scooter for your deliveries
+2. Use RideKC Bike & Scooter for your deliveries

 Free unlimited use for businesses that want to provide their own delivery service via RideKC e-assist bikes or scooters.
 Please send an email to firstname.lastname@example.org with the name of your business, we will respond with details.